jwhitham/spdif-bit-exactness-tools/fpga/README.md

 - CX: compressor extreme - compress to maximum volume
 - C2: compress to level 2
 - C1: compress to level 1
-- A1: attenuate to level 1 (reduce volume only - no compression)
 - A2: attenuate to level 2 (reduce volume only - no compression)
+- CV: compressor for video - compress to level 2, but minimise latency (only 2 ms delay)
 - P: passthrough

 Level 1 and level 2 are set using the analogue presets connected to